equinix-labs/terraform-metal-vyos-router/README.md

 </pre>

 ## Apply VyOS Config
 Ok so I had some issues here geting the config working properly via SSH.
 I think we get disconnected when we change the interface config away from DHCP and to static.
-So I had to apply the config via the SOL console.
+So I had to apply the config via the SOS console.

 Find the **Out_of_Band_Console** command in the Terraform output.
 Also you set the *vyos* users password in a previous step, you'll need that to login via the console.